Michaelvvt/EspressiScale/README.md

   - Touch the display anywhere to wake it up
   - The scale will automatically enter deep sleep after 5min with no use

+**Bluetooth:**
+  - The scale automatically advertises as "EspressiScale" via Bluetooth
+  - Compatible with Gaggiuino using the esp-arduino-ble-scales library
+  - You can remotely tare the scale, start/stop/reset the timer, and receive weight and timer data

 **Update:**
    - Update using "scaleIP"/update
    - Build updated project